SModelS/smodels/docs/manual/source/Installation.rst

  * `Resummino <https://resummino.hepforge.org>`_ (requires a C++ compiler and gfortran).
 In rpm-based linux distributions this tool needs boost, boost-devel, gsl and gsl-devel.
 For deb-based distros, libboost-dev and libgsl-dev are required.

-These tools need not be installed separately, as the SModelS build system takes care of that.
-Currently, none of these tools are installed by default.
+The tools themselves, i.e. Pythia6|8, NLL-fast, and Resummino need not be installed separately, as the SModelS build system takes care of that.
+SModelS however expects the tools' dependencies (boost, gsl for resummino, as well as the compilers) to be installed.
+Currently, none of the tools are installed by default.
 Finally, the :ref:`database browser <databaseBrowser>` provided by :ref:`smodelsTools.py <smodelsTools>` requires `IPython <https://ipython.org/>`_, while the :ref:`interactive plotter <interactivePlots>` requires `plotly <https://plot.ly/python/>`_ and `pandas <https://pandas.pydata.org/>`_.